glebundos/rsschool-cv/cv.md

 * __GitHub__ [glebundos](https://github.com/glebundos)

 ## About
-I am 3rd year student at BSU RFKT Faculty.
+I am a last year student at BSU RFKT Faculty.
 No commercial experience.
 I am very responsible human being and very curious to learn and work.
 I'm optimistic person and know how to work in a team.

 ## Hard skills
 * C#